jairo-dev/jairo-dev/README.md

 - 🔭 I’m currently working on **Tech Company**

-- 🌱 I’m currently learning **Spring, SpringBoot, Django**

-- 💬 Ask me about **WebDev, Stand-Alone, WebServices**

 - 📫 How to reach me **jairodev90@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/jairo-ramos-a50855a5/](https://www.linkedin.com/in/jairo-ramos-a50855a5/)

 - ⚡ Fun fact **Good Developers should know about hardware.**